For Anna, a Durham software developer, it was her friends’ struggle that brought her to Duke Fertility Center.

 “Finding young women who meet the many qualifications of a donor is always a challenge,” said Dr. Julia Woodward, the center’s clinical psychologist.
 “There are a variety of characteristics somebody has to have to be a good fit for the program.
 So we’re definitely in a position where we’re looking for the right people with the right motivations.”

 Creating pregnancies from donated eggs is a small part of the clinic’s work.
-Dr. Jennifer Eaton, the director of the center’s Oocyte Donation Program, said about 15 pregnancies per year come from donor eggs.
-She’d like to see more, but the donor pool is much too small to meet the needs of the growing list of hopeful parents.
+According to the center’s Oocyte Donation Program, about 15 pregnancies per year come from donor eggs, and the donor pool is much too small to meet the needs of the growing list of hopeful parents.

 Donors receive $4,500 per donation and can donate up to six times.
 They must meet a strict list of requirements.
 In addition to being a non-smoker between the ages of 21-30, donors must undergo a thorough health screening and take part in evaluations with Woodward.
 The session gives Woodward a chance to learn about the possible donor and give her a chance to grasp the decision’s implications.